GSoutter/js_worldly/README.md

 * Use charts or maps to display your information to the page.

+# Setup:

-# Server
+# Server side

-## Project setup
+### Project setup
 ```
 npm install
 ```

-## Creating database files.
+### Creating database files.
 Database is mongo db This seeds the database with blank data which will be populated form the front end.
 ```
 npm run seeds
 ```